 Liquid in the plane - can I?
 What changes are coming at airports?

 Therefore, upon arrival at the airport, a series of checks begins.
 And passport control is nonsense against the background of how they sometimes inspect.
 Metal detectors, gas analyzers, X-ray television introscopes are used.
-Also, before entering the "clean zone", it is necessary to take off your outerwear, get all your phones, laptops and tablets.
+Also, before entering the "clean zone", it is necessary to take off your outerwear, get out all phones, laptops and tablets.
 Girls with heels take off their shoes, and men with metal plaques take off their belts.
 Passage through a metal detector and personal inspection is possible.
-By the way, at this stage, it is checked how much liquid you are carrying.
+By the way, at this stage it is checked how much liquid you are carrying.
 This process takes a long time, and if there is a large passenger traffic, it can take several hours.
 Therefore, everyone arrives for registration in advance.

 But, there was a pleasant news from Milan, which will simplify life for many passengers.

 Thanks to large investments, the innovation process will be gradual.
 It will require the installation of automatic lines that will be able to automatically check hand luggage.
 The new devices will be able to detect explosives independently, which optimizes the work of the airport staff, who manually checks you before boarding.
 New technologies will also allow even a minimal percentage of explosives to be distributed, which will significantly increase the level of security inside the airport.
-Thus, a ban on the transport of liquid is simply not necessary.
+Thus, a ban on the transportation of liquids is simply not necessary.

-The capacity of such a device is about 250 people per hour, so according to preliminary estimates, the number of queues should decrease.
+The capacity of such a device is about 250 people per hour, therefore, according to preliminary estimates, the number of queues should decrease.
 Also, the verification process itself should become more comfortable for passengers.

-It also plans to introduce additional racks for self-dispatch of luggage.
+It also additionally plans to introduce racks for self-dispatch of luggage.
 This should also reduce the time at the check-in stands.
 Theoretically, it should look like this: you load your luggage yourself, weigh and label it yourself.
 If there is a preponderance, then its payment is made at the same counter by any electronic payment systems.

 It is worth noting that many airports are switching to 3D scanners for viewing luggage with computed tomography technology.
-At first, it was tested at the airport named after him.
+At first, it was tested at the airport.
 John F. Kennedy in New York and Schiphol Airport in Amsterdam.
 These tests are also carried out in order to waive the ban on the transportation of liquids.
 London Heathrow Airport plans to join these countries, for which $ 63.5 million has already been allocated for the installation of scanners.
-Plans for equipment have been announced until 2022, so there is a great prospect of lifting the ban on the transport of liquids by 2023.
-It is also planned to install more than 300 scanners in the United States by next year.
+Plans for equipment have been announced until 2022, so there is a great prospect of lifting the ban on the transportation of liquids by 2023.
+It is also planned to install more than 300 scanners in the USA by next year.
 If the test modes are successful and there are no incidents, then in these countries there will be serious talk about lifting or changing the ban.
 To begin with, many airports with improved security systems want to raise the bar by introducing a limit on one liter of liquid.

 Modern realities are such that so far no more than 100 milliliters of water can be carried on board at any airport in the world.
 As soon as Milan purchases and installs the entire security system, the ban at these airports will be lifted.
-Therefore, those who are planning flights from Italy next year will be able to try out new technologies, compare the speed of passage to the "clean zone" and assess the level of comfort before boarding.
+Therefore, those who are planning flights from Italy next year will be able to try out new technologies, compare the speed of passage to the "clean zone" and assess the comfort level before boarding.